alecmaly/blog/_posts/2021/2021-12-8-Game-Hacking-Extracting-Meshes-to-Make-a-Minimap-HUD.md

 Success!
 Sort of…

-The map looks a bit jacked up, almost like the objects of different types have shifted, however, an overhead view mimics what we see in the YouTube video and it’s beautiful – we have achieved our goal of extracting a map of the maze.
+The map looks a bit jacked up, almost like the objects of different types have shifted, however, an overhead view mimics what we see in the YouTube video and it's beautiful – we have achieved our goal of extracting a map of the maze.

 Change to Orthographic Projection and we should have a pretty nice screenshot.